JohnLezama/Four-Channel-EMG-Wearable-Forearm-Brace/README.md

 * Simulated electrode impedances
 * Driven-reference feedback
 * A mid-supply voltage reference
-* SPICE models for the respective IC’s involved
+* SPICE models for the respective ICs

 The simulation demonstrated: